Mudlet/Mudlet/.github/CONTRIBUTING.md

 Pull Requests that overhaul large pieces of functionality at once will not be accepted: through experience, they bring more pain than they are worth.
 Being really difficult to discuss, test, and reason about, they are banned.

-That does not mean we don't welcome large overhauls: we do.
+That does not mean we don't welcome large overhauls: we do!
 Just make sure to send it in as separate, logically broken-down improvements that implement the functionality you'd like to have in a step process.

 Of course, before embarking on such a journey, [discuss with the core team](https://discord.gg/kuYvMQ9) your ideas first so we can guide you on the best design!

-## Merging Pull Requests (PRs)
+# Git commit guidelines for core team

 The preferred order of [merging PRs](https://help.github.com/articles/about-pull-request-merges/) is:
 1. Prefer _squash and merge_ for a clean history and added PR numbers for details of discussion for future comparison.